oracle-livelabs/developer/dev-guide-ai-finance/user-story/user-story.md

 Congratulations, you have just denied your first customer loan!
 Proceed to the next task.

-## Task 4: Demo Opportunity Zone User
+## Task 4: Demo Affordable Housing Zone User

 1. On the Dashboard page, from the pending review list, select the Customer ID for **Evan Burton**.